Monthly Archives: February 2014

-God tells us clearly these are His thoughts spoken and that these will come to pass.
-Therefore I am still a firm believer that Satan has not yet been cast out of heaven but will be as established by the Word of God.
+God tells us clearly these are His thoughts spoken and that these will come to pass in the future.
+Therefore I am still a firm believer that Satan has not yet been cast out of heaven but will be soon as established by the Word of God.
 We could spend a lot more time going through O.T. prophecies but I think I will move on.
 Let’s go back to Luke 10:18 and look into this verse in some more detail.
-We need to ask did Jesus really say this had already occurred in the Greek language?
+We need to ask, did Jesus really say this casting down of Satan had already occurred in the Greek language?
 Let’s review the Greek word translated as “beheld” to learn its definition in the Strong’s:

 From a derivative of G2300 (perhaps by adverb of G3708); to be a spectator of, that is, discern, (literally, figuratively [experience] or intensively [acknowledge]): – behold, consider, look on, perceive, see.
 Compare G3700.